 Average It is a measure of central tendency.
-It could be the mean, median, or mode depending upon the distribution of the data.
-For a normal distribution set, the mean, median, and mode are the same.
+It could be mean, median or mode depending upon the distribution of the data.
+For a normal distribution set, the mean, median and mode are the same.

-Electricity Plants Refer to power generation plants that are designed to produce electricity only.
+Electricity Plants Refer to power generation plants which are designed to produce electricity only.
 The electricity captured in this report does not cover off-grid and individual private embedded generation.

-Energy Balance Shows in a consistent accounting framework, the production, transformation, and final consumption of all forms of energy for a given country in a given period, with quantities expressed in terms of a single accounting unit for purposes of comparison and aggregation.
-The Energy balance presents an overview of the energy produced and consumed in a system, matching input and output for a specific period, usually one year.
+Energy Balance Shows in a consistent accounting framework, the production, transformation and final consumption of all forms of energy for a given country in a given period of time, with quantities expressed in terms of a single accounting unit for purposes of comparison and aggregation.
+The Energy balance presents an overview of the energy produced and consumed in a system, matching input and output for a specific period of time, usually one year.

-Final Energy Consumption The energy utilised by the final user.
+Final Energy Consumption Energy utilised by final user.